Covidm/Covidm-api/README.md

 Clone the Repo..
 then run `npm install` to install all the modules requeired for this project.

+once all the packages hav been insatlled then run `ngork http (port your runnign on)`

-then run `npm start` to start the api docker changes will be soon update Happy coding/hacking!
+then run `npm start` to start the api docker changes will be soon update

+open postman and use the port forward url to see the api data

+Happy coding/hacking!

 ## How to use This api?
 The api is still under dev Use the following routes